Skip to Content

 The Douglas J.J.
 Peters (VAIC) Scholarship

 The Veterans of Afghanistan/Iraq Conflict Scholarship is a State of Maryland scholarship managed by the Office of Financial Aid and funded through the Maryland Higher Education Commission.
-This scholarship is awarded to eligible US Armed Forces service members who served in the Afghanistan or Iraq Conflicts.
+This scholarship is awarded to eligible US Armed Forces service members who served in Afghanistan or Iraq Conflicts.
 Eligible dependents may also apply who are attending any post-secondary institution within the State of Maryland.

 For more information and eligibility requirements, visit the Maryland Higher Education Commission website.